ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 WHERE severity IN (${severity:sqlstring}) AND status IN (${status:sqlstring}) AND product_name IN (${product:sqlstring})
 ```

-Style it with intuitive thresholds: 0-50% red, 50-80% yellow, 80-100% green.
+**Best Practice**: Style it with intuitive thresholds: 0-50% red, 50-80% yellow, 80-100% green.
 This creates immediate visual understanding of compliance status.

 #### The Service Owner's Accountability Chart